-To protect you, our patients and staff, visitation restrictions are now in place at St Vincent’s Lismore.
+To protect you, our patients and staff, visitor restrictions are now in place at St Vincent’s Lismore.

 INFORMATION FOR PATIENTS

 - If you have returned from travel overseas, interstate or traveled from any of the designated hot spots

 - If you have any cold, flu-like or respiratory symptoms

 - If you have had contact with a known or suspected case of COVID-19

 Please contact St Vincent’s on P: 02 6627 9600 and your doctor, prior to attending onsite for a consult or admission, so appropriate precautions can be put in place, protecting you and others in the hospital.

 Additional restrictions may be implemented in high-risk areas including the High Dependency Unit, Oncology unit and Dialysis unit.

 Each individual attending St Vincent’s must undergo the screening process with a member of staff before entering the hospital and will not be able to visit if they:

 - Are unwell with any cold or flu like symptoms, even a runny nose

 - Have returned from overseas, interstate, traveled from any of the designated hot spots in the past two weeks